-In a survey done by SearchEngine Watch showed that half of the respondents expected their content marketing budget to increase over the next 12 months.
-This shows that companies are ever increasing their focus on content planning, creation, and marketing.
+A survey done by SearchEngine Watch showed that half of the respondents expected their content marketing budget to increase over the next 12 months.
+This shows that companies are increasing their focus on content planning, creation, and marketing.
 All their efforts would go to waste if their article open rates are bad, and it makes a very regrettable position if this situation is redeemable.

 We try to refine our strategies every time we write something new for our clients or our blog readers.
 We figured to create this guide hoping it can be useful to a lot of us.
 How do you come up with the best headline for every piece of content you make?

 1. By not creating the best headline when you start writing

 One of our strategies is that when we first start writing, we will create what we call a “working title”.
 This title is temporary before we refine it to make it clickable and attractive to readers.

 Make no mistake, a working title is not a general topic title like “best marketing strategies” or “content marketing tools”.
 It is specific and helps guide the direction of the post.
 For instance, the working title for this article was “The Art of the Headline: How to Write the Best Titles for Your Content Marketing”